Siege of Caffa: Biological warfare

 Facing the dire situation of a plague-ravaged army and a fortified city, Jani Beg resorted to a desperate and unprecedented tactic: biological warfare.
 The Mongol forces decided to use the bodies of their plague-infected soldiers as weapons.
 They catapulted these bodies over the city walls, aiming to infect the inhabitants of Caffa with the deadly disease.

 This act is considered one of the earliest recorded instances of biological warfare.
 The introduction of plague-infected corpses into Caffa had a catastrophic effect on the city's population.
 The disease spread rapidly among the inhabitants, causing panic, death, and chaos.
 The Genoese defenders, unable to contain the outbreak, were forced to abandon their positions and flee the city.

 Aftermath

 The fleeing Genoese survivors boarded ships in a desperate attempt to escape the plague-ridden city.
 Unknown to them, they were carrying the plague with them, setting the stage for the pandemic's spread to Europe.
 As these ships docked at various ports along the Mediterranean, the Black Death began to take hold in Europe, leading to one of the deadliest pandemics in history.

 The spread of the plague from Caffa to Europe had catastrophic consequences.
 The Black Death is estimated to have killed between 30% and 60% of Europe's population over the next few years.
 The pandemic caused massive social, economic, and political upheaval, altering the course of European history.
 The rapid and widespread transmission of the disease demonstrated the vulnerability of interconnected trade networks to the spread of infectious diseases.

-The immediate aftermath of the siege saw a significant shift in the balance of power in the Black Sea region.
-The Genoese, despite the devastation, managed to reestablish their trading networks, though they faced increased competition from other emerging powers such as the Ottoman Empire.
-The long-term effects of the Black Death reshaped European demographics, economies, and societies, leading to labor shortages that ultimately contributed to the end of feudalism.